-Bodhgaya is the most important Buddhist pilgrimage place in the world.
+Bodh Gaya is the most important Buddhist pilgrimage place in the world.
 Located in the state of Bihar, it's here that Lord Buddha became enlightened during intense meditation under a Bodhi tree.
-The exact spot is now marked by the sprawling Mahabodhi Temple complex.
-It's a very serene and peaceful place.
+The exact spot is now marked by the sprawling Mahabodhi temple complex.
+It's a very serene place.
 Monks from all over the world can be found sitting at the foot of an enormous carved Buddha statue, reading holy scriptures in deep contemplation.

 The town is also home to dozens of Buddhist monasteries, maintained by various Buddhist countries.

-Alternatively, Bodhgaya can be conveniently reached by train.
+Alternatively, Bodh Gaya can be easily reached by train.
 The nearest railway station is Gaya, which is well connected with Patna, Varanasi, New Delhi, Kolkata, Puri, and other places in Bihar.
-The journey from Patna by train is around two and a half hours.
+The journey from Patna by train is about two and a half hours.

-If you're interested in visiting Bodgaya as part of a pilgrimage to other Buddhist sites in India, Indian Railways operates a special Mahaparinirvan Express Buddhist Tourist Train service.
+Bodh Gaya can also be visited as part of a pilgrimage to other Buddhist sites in India.
+Indian Railways operates a special Mahaparinirvan Express Buddhist Tourist Train.

-Ideally, the best time to visit weather wise is between November and February.
-You should avoid visiting in monsoon season between June and September.
+Ideally, the best time to visit weather-wise is between November and February.
+You should avoid the monsoon season between June and September.
 The weather gets quite oppressive, followed by heavy rains.
 Summers, from March to May, are very hot.
-However, Bodhgaya still attracts a large number of devotees during this time for Buddha Jayanti (Buddha's birthday) celebrations, held in May.
+However, Bodh Gaya still attracts a large number of devotees during this time for Buddha Jayanti (Buddha's birthday) celebrations, held in late April or May.

-The elaborately carved Mahabodhi Temple, Buddhism's holiest shrine, is the big attraction in Bodhgaya.
+The elaborately carved Mahabodhi temple, Buddhism's holiest shrine, is the big attraction at Bodh Gaya.
 The temple was declared a UNESCO World Heritage Site in 2002.
-It's open from 5 a.m. to 9 p.m. daily, with chanting and meditation held an hour after opening and an hour before closing.
-Read about my experience of visiting the Mahabodhi Temple.
+It's open from 5 a.m. to 9 p.m. daily, with chanting and meditation held at 5.30 a.m. and 6 p.m.
+Here's what it's like to visit the Mahabodhi Temple.

 Meditation and Buddhism Courses

-The biggest festival in Bodhgaya is Buddha Jayanti, held on a full moon in May each year.
+The biggest festival in Bodh Gaya is Buddha Jayanti, held on a full moon in late April or May each year.
 The festival celebrates Lord Buddha's birthday.
-Other festivals in Bodhgaya include the annual Buddha Mahotsava, a three day celebration filled with cultural and religious activities.
+Other festivals in Bodh Gaya include the annual Buddha Mahotsava, a three-day celebration filled with cultural and religious activities.
 The Kagyu Monlam Chenmo and Nyingma Monlam Chenmo prayer festivals for world peace are held around January-February every year.
-The Maha Kala puja is conducted at monasteries for several days before the new year, for purification and to remove obstacles.
+The Maha Kala Puja is conducted at monasteries for several days before the new year, for purification and to remove obstacles.

 Where to Stay

 A side trip to Rajgir, where Lord Buddha spent much of his life teaching his disciples, is recommended.
-It's located about 75 kilometers (46 miles) from Bodgaya, and can be reached by bus or taxi.
-There you'll be able to visit Gridhakuta (also known as Vulture's Peak), where the Buddha used to meditate and preach.
-You can take the aerial tramway/ropeway up to the top, for great views.
+It's located about 75 kilometers (46 miles) from Bodh Gaya, and can be reached by bus or taxi.
+There, you'll be able to visit Gridhakuta (also known as Vulture's Peak), where the Buddha used to meditate and preach.
+You can take the aerial tramway/cable car up to the top, for great views.
 The extensive ruins of ancient Nalanda University, a significant center for Buddhist learning, are also nearby.